 This post is about the rates that make eyes pop.
 Are there any other reasons to justify such rates?

 I call this reason “1a” because it’s related to reason 1, but slightly different.
 Big-name law firms don’t just tout their lawyers as better, they also promise expertise in highly specialized areas of law practice that business clients sometimes need.

 This is not just hype.
 There are some practice areas where you’re not going to find anybody experienced who isn’t at a big law firm or a high-priced boutique.
 For example, I’m guessing there aren’t a lot of inexpensive small-firm lawyers who have done a lot of bet-the-company patent litigation.
 And a typical small firm is not going to have experience defending massive securities fraud class actions, or doing M&A work for Fortune 500 companies, etc. You get the idea.

 Still, if you are a client who is willing to pay a premium for specialization, ask yourself two questions.
 First, is the work you are sending that big-name firm really that specialized?
-I often see prominent law firms handling what I would call fairly “routine” matters (recognizing that no legal dispute is entirely routine).
+I often see prominent law firms handling what I would call fairly “routine” matters.

 Second, are there lawyers with similar expertise at lesser-known firms who charge less?
 It may take some hustle to find them, but I would bet that in most cases the answer is yes.
 You might even already know some lawyers like that.
 But you stick with the well-known firm because . . .